dogsheep/github-to-sqlite/README.md

 You can use the `--issue` option to only load just one specific issue:

     $ github-to-sqlite issues github.db simonw/datasette --issue=1

+## Fetching pull-requests for a repository

+While pull-requests are a type of issue, you will get more information on pull-requests by pulling them separately.
+For example, whether a pull-request has been merged and when.

+Following the API of issues, the `pull-requests` command retrieves all of the pull-requests belonging to a specified repository.

+    $ github-to-sqlite pull-requests github.db simonw/datasette

+You can use the `--pull-request` option to only load just one specific pull-request:

+    $ github-to-sqlite pull-requests github.db simonw/datasette --pull-request=81

 ## Fetching issue comments for a repository